More and more sophisticated investors are considering commercial real estate as a viable investment strategy.

-Many commercial leases are considered to be retail in nature (even if the premises is not a typical shop) because the tenant’s business is providing goods and services.
+Many commercial leases are considered to be retail in nature (even if the premises are not a typical shop) because the tenant’s business is providing goods and services.

 That means those leases are covered by their own legislation, the Retail Leases Act 2003 (Act), which can be a little tricky for the uninitiated to understand.

-For example landlords can’t pass on certain costs to tenants in a retail lease, things like legal costs for preparation of the lease, land tax (which can be substantial for a commercial property) or costs relating to essential safety measures.
+For example, landlords can't pass on certain costs to tenants in a retail lease, things as legal costs for preparation of the lease, land tax (which can be substantial for commercial property), or costs relating to essential safety measures.

 And owners must provide prospective retail tenants with a Disclosure Statement which outlines important information about the lease and the occupancy costs including outgoings.

-Unlike residential leases where tenants are usually not allowed to make many changes to the property, retail leases are kind of the opposite.
+Unlike residential leases where tenants are usually not allowed to make any changes to the property, retail leases are kind of the opposite.